-This lecture introduces students to some key concepts relating to contemporary international migration., The lecture will emphasise key 'structures'/materialities' that enable/constrain migration/mobility, such as citizenship (passports), visas and immigration policies, agreements on free movement, border controls, check points, and so on.
-Emphasis will be placed on the historical and geographical contingency of these (e.g. passports were 'invented' in the late 18th century, the EU's policy on free movement might be challenged by Brexit, etc.).
-Students should not take for granted present ideas around migration.
+This lecture introduces students to some key concepts relating to understandings of contemporary international migration - from a geographical perspective: territory borders and nation-states.
+The lecture will emphasise key 'structures'/'materialities' that enable/constrain migration/mobility, such as citizenship (passports), visas and immigration policies, agreements on free movement, border controls, check points, and so on.
+Emphasis will be placed on the historical and geographical contingency of these (e.g. passports were 'invented' in the late 18th century, the EU's policy on free movement might be challenged by Brexit, etc.) Students should not take for granted present ideas around migration.

-Lecture 2: Transnationalism and elite migration
+Lecture 2: Differentiated Migrants